4.33 from 28 votes

 Chorizo carbonara served in a blue bowl with grated parmesan.

-To make this carbonara recipe, switching the traditional pancetta/guanciale with chorizo is a great substitution.
-The fat that renders from the deeply seasoned chorizo balances really well with the rich flavours of the carbonara, also adding a hint of spice which is beaautiful.
+Switching the traditional pancetta/guanciale with chorizo is a great substitution.
+The fat that renders from the deeply seasoned chorizo balances really well with the rich flavours of the egg yolks in the carbonara, and also adds a hint of spice!

 You can whip up this spaghetti chorizo carbonara in less than 20 minutes, so it’s ideal for a weeknight dinner, a dinner party (you’ll want to show off this meal) or a quick meal to make on those hungover sundays.
 It’s the perfect treat.